 The Go2040 LRTP included actions to be undertaken to improve livability such as the development of bicycle/pedestrian facilities.
-The LRTP public involvement process included a Community Remarks website where citizens could voice their concerns regarding needed transportation improvements.
-The TPO administered a prioritization process to rank projects for the List of Priority Projects and submission for Transportation Alternatives (TA) funding.
+The Go2040 LRTP public involvement process included a Community Remarks website where citizens could voice their concerns regarding needed transportation improvements.

+The TPO administered a prioritization process to rank projects for the List of Priority Projects and submission for TA funding.

 Work continued on the development of the St. Lucie Walk-Bike Network which received national recognition as a best practice in an FHWA publication.
 The TPO provided technical assistance to its partners to share the most recent developments in roadway design and urban planning practices.
 Site assessments were conducted in the vicinity of schools to identify gaps and deficiencies in the multimodal network.

-Prepare a Complete Streets Study which includes:

-- Develop an inventory of complete streets within the TPO area - Identify candidate corridors for complete street treatment - Prepare Complete Street Actions plans for selected corridors
+- Prepare a Complete Streets Study which includes the following: - > Development of an inventory of complete streets within the TPO area - > Identification of candidate corridors for complete street treatment - Preparation of Complete Street Action Plans for selected corridors - Implementation of Action Plans:

-End Product: Completion Date:

-Complete Streets Study June 2018 Responsible Agency: St.

-Lucie TPO Participating Agencies:

-FDOT, St. Lucie County, City of Port St. Lucie, City of Fort Pierce
+End Product: Completion Date: Responsible Agencies: Complete Streets Study December 2018 St. Lucie TPO Implementation of Action Plans Ongoing Participating Agencies: FDOT, St. Lucie County, City of Port St. Lucie, City of Fort Pierce

-of Fort Fierce